 British Airways Breakfast

 As I said, shortly after I woke up, breakfast was served.
 Again, because I had a special ordered meal I was served first and my meal box was delivered to my seat.
 I opened up the box to find a cold bread roll stuffed with Lox, an orange juice, and a yogurt.
 It was nothing special, but because I had ate so much for dinner I was still honestly still full.
 Not to mention it looked better than the bread roll and granola bar offered to the other passengers.
 For such a long flight, the breakfast was a bit lacking in substance but it did the job.

-British Airways A380 Premium Economy Quick Review
+British Airways A380 Premium Economy Seat

-British Airways A380 Premium Economy Seat: The World Traveler Plus seat is just an economy seat with a larger fixed arm rest and more recline.
-I was in the bulk head so had a TON of room to stretch my legs which was a big plus.
-The leg rest provided to those in the bulk head seat doesn’t lift up high enough so is more of a joke than anything.
-If I was shorter than 5 feet or a child in that case then it would be functional.
+The World Traveler Plus seat is just an economy seat with a larger fixed armrest and more recline.
+I was in the bulk head.
+These seats have a TON of room to stretch.
+The leg rest provided to those in the bulkhead seat doesn’t lift up high enough, so is more of a joke than anything.
+If I was shorter than 5 feet or a child it may be functional.
 Otherwise, the way it stands now it’s more for looks.
 Passengers in non-bulkhead rows have foot rests instead.

-Final thoughts: The A380 is a BEAUTIFUL aircraft.
+The A380 is a BEAUTIFUL aircraft.
 This is the 3rd time I’ve flown this aircraft this year and it’s been more than worth it each time.
 BA was very creative in their set up and even though it is a HUGE plane, it never feels like you’re in an oversized bird!
 Each cabin is small and divided into multiple sections making it feel more personal.
 The staff is extremely courteous and helpful.
 Over all, I give BA a 10/10, yet again this is my first experience flying World Traveler Plus.
 I have three more legs on BA, so let’s see how the rest of them go!